Shemplo/Middle-Earth-RMG/README.md

 any obstacles.
 If second hero have no more move points and blocks the route then you have to banish him (and never buy any other second heroes).
 * Player who can held battlefield castle (in zone 3) for 1 month since he captured this castle and write to chat "I captured middle castle" is the winner.
-Player can capture that castle but doen't write message to the chat.
+Player can capture that castle and can not write message to the chat.
 In this case timer will go since day when player decided to write specified message to chat.
 * Each player have 1 restart until 112 (inclusive).